Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Introduction

 \section{Introduction}

-Differential privacy (DP) provides a mathematically rigorous framework to analyze and develop private algorithms working on datasets containing sensitive information about individuals~\cite{dwork2006calibrating}.
-However, this framework often faces with challenges when it comes to analyzing the privacy loss of complex algorithms such as privacy-preserving deep learning and federated analytics~\cite{googleblog2020,wang2021federated}, which are composed of simple private building blocks.
-Therefore, the central question in this increasingly active area is understanding how the overall privacy guarantees degrade from the repetition of simple algorithms that are applied to the same dataset.
+The framework of differential privacy (DP) serves as a mathematically rigorous tool for analyzing and developing algorithms that maintain the privacy of datasets containing sensitive individual information~\citep{dwork2006calibrating}.
+However, this framework encounters challenges in analyzing the privacy loss of complex algorithms, such as those used in privacy-preserving deep learning and federated analytics~\citep{googleblog2020,wang2021federated}.
+These complex algorithms are typically composed of simpler private building blocks.
+A central question in this field is understanding how the overall privacy guarantees deteriorate due to the repeated application of these simple algorithms on the same dataset.

-Continued efforts to address this question have led to the development of relaxations of differential privacy and privacy analysis techniques \cite{dwork2010boosting, dwork2016concentrated, bun2018composable, bun2016concentrated}.
-A recent flurry of activity in this line of research was triggered by \cite{abadi2016deep}, who proposed a technique called ``moments accountant'' to provide upper bounds on the overall privacy loss from the iterative training of private deep learning models.
-A shortcoming of the moments accountant technique is that the privacy bounds are generally not tight despite being computationally efficient.
-This is because this technique was enabled by R\'enyi DP~\cite{mironov2017renyi}, whose privacy loss profile is lossy for certain mechanisms, although some improvements exist~\cite{balle2018privacy, wang2019subsampled}.
-Alternatively, other lines of works directly compose $(\epsilon, \delta)$-DP guarantees via numerical methods such as the fast Fourier transform~\cite{koskela2020computing, gopi2021numerical}.
-However, this approach can be computationally expensive because the number of algorithms under composition is large; this unfortunately is often the case when training deep neural networks.
+To address this question, there have been developments in relaxing DP and advancing privacy analysis techniques~\citep{dwork2010boosting, dwork2016concentrated, bun2018composable, bun2016concentrated}.
+This area of research has garnered significant attention following the work of \cite{abadi2016deep}, which introduced the moments accountant technique.
+This technique provides upper bounds on the overall privacy loss incurred during the training of private deep learning models over multiple iterations.
+However, the privacy bounds provided by moments accountant are generally not tight, despite being computationally efficient.
+This limitation arises because the technique relies on R\'enyi DP~\citep{mironov2017renyi} and subsequent works~\citep{balle2018privacy, wang2019subsampled}, which can result in a lossy representation of privacy loss for various mechanisms.
+An alternative approach involves composing $(\epsilon, \delta)$-DP guarantees using numerical methods like the fast Fourier transform (FFT)~\citep{koskela2020computing, gopi2021numerical}.
+While effective, this method can be computationally demanding, particularly when a large number of algorithms need to be composed, a common requirement in the training of deep neural networks.